 Take note of the places you think you'd be providing the same answer twice.
-Discuss them with your NPS coordinator to make sure you're understanding the question and providing what the question is asking for.
+Discuss them with your NPS RC to make sure you're understanding the question and providing what the question is asking for.

 You'll notice that some of the text is blue and hyperlinked to the definitions tab.
 This is to help the Applicant understand what is meant by this term so that you're answering the question completely.
 To open those, click the cell and it will take you to the definition tab.

-[For example, click on 'TMDL impairment(s)' to see link to definition].
+[Let's go into the form and I'll show an example, click on 'TMDL impairment(s)' to see link to definition].

-Now let's go over each of the tabs for the Application Questions.
+Now let's go over each of the tabs for the Application Questions sheets.
+[Share sheet.]
 The first tab is: Project Overview.

-Refer to the Implementation Plan (IP) to help answer these questions and make sure where and what you're proposing to do is eligible (i.e., in the plan).
+Refer to the Implementation Plan (IP) to help answer these questions and make sure what you're proposing to do is eligible in that area (i.e., which is defined the plan).
 These questions help pull this information out.